 Regular meetings of this Policy Council will be held on the third Friday of each month (unless Friday falls on a holiday) beginning at 12:00 pm.
-A member may attend by telephone if they are physically unable to attend.
+A member may attend by telephone or video call if they are physically unable to attend.